nextstrain/auspice/DEV_DOCS.md

 Please see the [project boards](https://github.com/orgs/nextstrain/projects) for currently available issues.

 ## Contributing code

 Code contributions are welcomed!
 [Please see the main auspice docs](https://nextstrain.github.io/auspice/introduction/install) for details on how to install and run auspice from source.

 Please comment on an open issue if you are working on it.
 For changes unrelated to an open issue, please make an issue outlining what you would like to change/add.

 Please ensure there are no **linting** errors by running `npm run lint` (which uses [eslint](https://eslint.org/)).
 In the future we will make this a requirement for PRs or commits.

 Where possible, **please rebase** your work onto master rather than merging changes from master into your PR.

+From a fork: `git pull --rebase upstream master`

 ## Contributing to Documentation